 As such, applications and networks have evolved their interaction without comprehensive design for how this interaction should happen or which information would be desired for a certain function.
-This has lead to a situation where sometimes information is used that maybe incomplete or incorrect or often indirectly only derives the information that was actually desired.
-Further, dependencies on information and mechanisms that were designed for a different function limits the evolvability of the original intends.
+This has lead to a situation where sometimes information is used that maybe incomplete, incorrect, or only indirectly representative of the information that was actually desired.
+In addition, dependencies on information and mechanisms that were designed for a different function limits the evolvability of the protocols in question.

-This kind of interaction ends up having several negative effects:
+The unplanned interaction ends up having several negative effects: